boonmam/CoDesign-Project/README.md

  clusterProtoSim.py will playback the data and cluster the raw LIDAR sensor stored as CSV files.

+ ### Description of Functions
+ **clusterOps**

+ Inputs - distance[list] and angle[list]
+ Output - objects[set]

+ Evaluate the point at the zero angle, determine the dsitance to the adjacent point.
+If the distance to the adjacent point is outside of threshold distance, move onto the next point.

+ If the distance IS within the threshold distance, add the adjacent point to the current cluster list, add point to a set of grouped points, and finally sets the adjacent point as point under test.
+Repeat test over remaining sample set.
+After all points have been tested, add the cluster list of the set of objects.

+ Repeat tests for any points not already grouped into a cluster (check if point is in set of grouped points).
+Discard clusters that consist of 3 or less points.
+This in effect, crudely removes noise.
+Return set of objects.

+ **plotAll**

+ Inputs - object[set], distance[list], and angle[list]

+ This function calculates the mean distance and angle of each object.

+ This function plots distance and angle on a polar subplot.
+In the other polar subplot, the function plots each object in different colors and all the mean location of objects.

  ### Running Demonstration of Project Update 1 (clusterProtoSim.py)
  1. Ensure LidarData in the same directory as clusterProtoSim.py